-It’s difficult to keep your weight stable, especially if it tends to shift up or down by a few pounds.
-This is due to many factors that affect your body, including what you eat and how much exercise you get on any given day.
+It’s difficult to keep your weight stable, and can seem alarming when it tends to shift up or down by a few pounds.
+This is totally normal and due to many factors that affect your body, including what you eat or drink and how much exercise you get on any given day.
 When these things fluctuate from day to day, so will your weight.
-What people don’t usually realize is that their scale can vary by as much as 5 pounds in any direction (omg, I gained 5 pounds in a day!) depending on when they weigh themselves.
+What people don’t usually realize is that their scale can vary by as much as 5 pounds in any direction depending on when they weigh themselves.

 Early morning versus late evening for example- which means one person might weigh 170 at 8 pm but 175 at 10 am the next morning!
 In order to keep yourself from panicking, here are a few things you should know about weight fluctuations and how to handle them.